crysxd/iconcaps/README.md

-# Changes in this repo
+# Changes in this fork
 I changed the original script to move the icon into the keycap and modified the keycap.
 See here how to use the script and print: https://youtu.be/tzxYnoqEcDo?t=1829